-There is a practice that many fire departments and most if not all insurance companies perform that prevents injury, saves lives, and prevents financial loss.
-Anyone can do what they do, but local community governments absolutely should, and for all the same reasons: it prevents injury, saves lives, and prevents financial loss.
-I’m speaking of course of risk management.
+Many fire departments and insurance companies practice something that helps prevent injury, saves lives, and prevents financial loss.
+Anyone can do what they do, but local community governments absolutely should.

-There are also local village, town, city community risk management programs that focus on a range of mainly hazard risks.
-A good example of this is the La Crosse Wisconsin Fire Department’s Division of Community Risk Management.
+A good example of this last one is the La Crosse Wisconsin Fire Department’s Division of Community Risk Management.
 They state that their “number one priority is the health and safety of La Crosse residents.”

-They also state that “The Community Risk Management division collaboratively works with other agencies and organizations to analyze and assess risks within the La Crosse community with the goal of preventing or mitigating the risks deemed to have the highest association to loss of life, and negative health, safety, and economic impacts.”
-My italics.
+“The Community Risk Management division collaboratively works with other agencies and organizations to analyze and assess risks within the La Crosse community with the goal of preventing or mitigating the risks deemed to have the highest association to loss of life, and negative health, safety, and economic impacts.”

-They are headed in the right direction: applying what are basic risk qualifiers – possible gains and losses that can occur – to a wide range of issues that are dealt with in villages, towns, and cities – and they broaden their information input to include groups other than just the fire department.
+Applying what are basic risk qualifiers – possible gains and losses that can occur – to a wide range of issues that are dealt with in villages, towns, and cities, they are broadening their information input to include groups other than just the fire department.